ricsanfre/pi-cluster/docs/_docs/preparing_raspberrypi.md

 title: Raspberry PI firmware update
 permalink: /docs/firmware/
 redirect_from: /docs/preparing_raspberrypi.md
+description: How to update firmware of our Raspberry Pi cluster nodes.
+Neeeded for enabling boot from USB and keep it updated.
+last_modified_at: "25-02-2022"
 ---

 Raspberry Pi Firmware update procedure and preparing Raspberry Pis for booting from USB